SuperSaaS/supersaas-ruby-api-client/README.md

 #### Get Agenda Slots

+This method is deprecated and will be removed in the future.
 Get agenda (upcoming) slots by `schedule_id` and `user_id`, with `from_time` view param, `agenda_slots(schedule_id, user_id, from_time = nil)`: